confluentinc/ksqldb-recipes/docs/customer-360/clickstream/index.md

 --8<-- "docs/customer-360/clickstream/source.json"
 ```

-Optional: to simulate a real-world scenario where user sessions aren't just always open but do close after some time, you can pause and resume the `DATAGEN_CLICKSTREAM` connector.
+Optional: To simulate a real-world scenario where user sessions aren't just always open but do close after some time, you can pause and resume the `DATAGEN_CLICKSTREAM` connector.

-### Run stream processing app
+### Run the stream processing app

-Now you can process the data in a variety of ways, by enriching the clickstream data with user information, analyze errors, aggregate data into windows of time, etc.
+Now you can process the data in a variety of ways by enriching the clickstream data with user information, analyze errors, aggregate data into windows of time, etc.

 --8<-- "docs/shared/ksqlb_processing_intro.md"